wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_cache_path

-A directory in which the backup catalog for the proton.db and [LOM](../glossary-en.md#lom) copy storage is created when the server starts.
+A directory in which the backup catalog for the proton.db and [custom ruleset](../user-guides/rules/intro.md) copy storage is created when the server starts.
 This directory must be writable for the client that runs NGINX.

 !!! info
     This parameter is configured inside the http block only.